Skip to Main Content

 Sender Free represents the wider freeride style skis, the 110 and 118.
 The 110 will be unisex, with a size range of 160 - 191cm, while the 118 will run from 176 - 186 in length.
 These are progressive, slightly more centered skis designed for skiing deeper snow and steeper lines, with speed in mind.
 For more casual riders who don’t see themselves venturing off the trail but still want that easy-to-ski feel of a wider ski, the Rallybird and Sender soul pro will be available in full size runs with gendered color ways from 136 - 176

-On the front-side, the all-terrain Arcade ski takes over.
-Eventually this will replace the Experience line, providing affordable options for riders at all levels who enjoy hard snow sweet turns.
+On the front side, the all-terrain Arcade ski takes over.
+Eventually, this will replace the Experience line, providing affordable options for riders at all levels who enjoy hard snow sweet turns.
 The Arcade skis feature a quick turn radius, and with several different styles, you can pick what works for you.
-The 88 is super full gas, super g style and features a full sheet of metal, while the 85 comes in a super capable, entry-level package with bindings included.
-There’s no change to the Women’s Experience series, but like we mentioned, Arcade will take over in the next few seasons to streamline the lineup even more.
+The 88 is super full gas, super g style, and features a full sheet of metal, while the 85 comes in a super capable, entry-level package with bindings included.
+There’s no change to the Women’s Experience series, but as we mentioned, Arcade will take over in the next few seasons to streamline the lineup even more.

 Boots

-Rossignol’s new Vizion Boots are made for those with mobility issues, or anyone who just hates pulling on boots.
-Even if you aren’t a candidate for them right now, you probably know someone who is, and we think spotlighting accessible ski technology is an important callout.
+Rossignol’s new Vizion Boots are made for those with mobility needs, or anyone who just hates pulling on boots.
+Even if you aren’t a candidate for them right now, you probably know someone who is, and we think spotlighting accessible ski technology is important.
 Taking the place of rear entry boots, Vizion features models up to a 120 flex.
-A double buckle on the second buckle engages a mechanism on the spine, which pulls apart the front and back of the cuff and to make stepping in easier than ever.
-Appearance wise, it looks quite similar to the walk mode on a Fischer Ranger with one big difference: this is NOT a touring boot.
+A double buckle on the second cuff buckle engages a mechanism on the spine, which pulls apart the front and back of the cuff and makes stepping in easier than ever.
+Appearance-wise, it looks quite similar to the walk mode on a Fischer Ranger with one big difference: this is NOT a touring boot.
 A metal bar goes all the way up the spine of the boot when it's locked, keeping the flex rigid and powerful.
 Just because your mobility has changed, doesn’t mean your skiing has to!

 2025 Salomon Skis, Boots & Bindings